Aelrach/TELLAM/README.md

 ```bash
       bash run_TELLAM.sh -d DESEQ.txt -state f -fb path_to_filtered_bam -chr chr -name AZA -control DMSO -elements 'L1:LINE',LTR "
 ```
-In this command the user is specifying that exon-less, strand separated bam files (both forward and reverse in the same folder) are located in path_to_filtered_bam.
+In this command the user is specifying that exon-less, strand separated bam files (both forward and reverse in the same folder) for the TREATED CONDITION, are located in path_to_filtered_bam.
 Specifies that the bam files were generated using chr1, chr2 etc.. chromosome naming and to only analyze loci which are L1:LINE or LTR.

 Beware that the rows of your deseq table MUST have as ID the name of the loci.
 To this end, we recommand users to use the loci annotation file provided by TElocal (https://www.mghlab.org/software/telocal) when making their DESEQ2 tables.
 If you have a specially curated set of loci, make sure that every locus' ID is giving the Type, sub-Type and Family.

 # Output
 The pipeline will produce a processed version of your DESeQ2 table as an intermediary file but the main output is a Table in bed format containing the following columns :

 "#chr", "start", "end", "TE", "family", "position", "strand", "score", "3v5_effect", "MeanCoverage", "size_ratio", "full_length", "size_effect", "Metric", "Activated"

 This table contains all informations needed to analyze the activation of your loci, providing positions, names and TELLAM features for each loci in bed format.
 A subset of this table containing only activated loci will be produced.
 All files are saved in either the directory specified by -directory or in an automatically generated folder in the TELLAM folder.